-Barry Rose Wastewater Treatment Plant Rehabilitation
+Barry Rose Water Reclamation Facility Rehabilitation

-Remove the existing sand filters to install two Disk-filter systems with smaller foot print and increased filter capacity.
+BBI removed the existing sand filters to install two Disk-filter systems with smaller foot print and increased filter capacity.
 Reuse the abandoned clarifier structure to install a new bridge-supported sludge thickener mechanism with new aeration equipment, saving at least $400,000.
 Replace the broken centrifuge with an energy-efficient centrifuge system including new controls, saving electricity cost and polymer consumption.
 Barry Rose WWTP Rehabilitation was awarded TPWA Project of the Year, 2014.